gridbugs/gridbugs.org/collections/_posts/2023-01-21-playing-sound-on-the-nes-by-directly-setting-its-dmc-output.md

 {% image sine-440hz.png alt="Diagram showing a single oscillation of a 440Hz
 wave, with periodic vertical lines indicating that it has been discretized." %}

-If the sine wave repeats 440 times per second and we're sampling it 298,333.33 times per second, then a single oscillation of the sine wave will be broken down into 298,333.33 / 440 ≈ 678 samples.
+The sine wave repeats 440 times per second and we're sampling it 298,333.33 times per second so a single oscillation of the sine wave will be broken down into 298,333.33 / 440 ≈ 678 samples.
 This means the pair of instructions will be repeated 678 times.
 It takes 5 bytes to store both instructions (2 for the first one, 3 for the second).
 5 x 678 = 3390 bytes will